codingforentrepreneurs/Django-to-iOS/Guides/Getting_Started.md

+### Django
-4. Download a RESTful API Django Project:
+1. Download a RESTful API Django Project:
 	In this step, we download and install the "Srvup Rest Framework" project on github as our Django Starting point.

 	This is a large project so if you want to learn how to build all parts visit the following: